MinterTeam/minter-js-sdk/README.md

 **NOTE:** since 0.34.0 SDK supports only v2 versions of node and gate APIs

 It is complemented by the following packages:
-- [minterjs-wallet](https://github.com/MinterTeam/minterjs-wallet) take care of BIP39 mnemonic phrase, private key and address
+- [minterjs-wallet](https://github.com/MinterTeam/minterjs-wallet) take care of BIP39 mnemonic phrase, private key, and address
 - [minterjs-util](https://github.com/MinterTeam/minterjs-util) utility functions

 Contents: